scipy/scipy/doc/source/tutorial/ndimage.rst

-These functions iterate over the lines or elements starting at the last axis, i.e. the last index changest the fastest.
-This order of iteration is garantueed for the case that it is important to adapt the filter dependening on spatial location.
+These functions iterate over the lines or elements starting at the last axis, i.e. the last index changes the fastest.
+This order of iteration is guaranteed for the case that it is important to adapt the filter depending on spatial location.
 Here is an example of using a class that implements the filter and keeps track of the current coordinates while iterating.
 It performs the same filter operation as described above for :func:`generic_filter`, but